tav/assetgen/README.rst

 * Compiling CoffeeScript/TypeScript source files into JavaScript.

-* Minifying through UglifyJS/UglifyJS2 -- including constant folding support.
+* Minifying with UglifyJS/UglifyJS2 -- including constant folding support.

-* Generating Source Maps for TypeScript and minified JavaScript sources.
+* Generating source maps for TypeScript and minified JavaScript sources.

 * Compiling and minifying CSS from Less, SASS, SCSS and Stylus source files.

-* Generating variants of the same stylesheet for both internationalisation (flipping left to right).
+* Generating variants of the same stylesheet for internationalisation (flipping left to right).

-* Embedding image/font resources as ``data:`` URIs within CSS stylesheets to minimise latency -- just replace ``url()`` entries with ``embed()`` entries in your source css/less/sass/scss/stylus files.
+* Embedding image/font resources as ``data:`` URIs within CSS stylesheets to minimise latency.

 * Concatenating multiple source files into one file to minimise the number of HTTP requests.